mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

   - Build
   - System Integration Test (SIT)
   - User Acceptance Test (UAT)
+  - Regression Testing
   - Smoke Testing
-  - Production Go-Live
+  - Go-Live
 - Users shall be able to set start and end dates for each phase.
 - Users shall be able to add blockers to releases.

-#### 4.2.2 Project and Scope Management
+#### 4.2.2 Scope Item Management
-- Users shall be able to add projects to a release.
+- Users shall be able to add scope items directly to a release (eliminating the Project entity).
-- Users shall be able to categorize projects as either "Day 1" or "Day 2" type.
+- Each scope item shall have:
+  - Name
+  - Description (optional)
+  - One or more components
+  - Scope item-level effort estimates for:
+    - Functional Design (person-days)
+    - System Integration Test (SIT) (person-days)
+    - User Acceptance Test (UAT) (person-days)

+#### 4.2.3 Component Management
+- Each scope item shall support one or more components.
+- Components shall be first-class entities with the following attributes:
+  - Name/Type (e.g., ETL, ForgeRock IGA, ForgeRock UI, ForgeRock IG, ForgeRock IDM, SailPoint, Functional Test)
+  - Technical Design effort estimate (person-days)
+  - Build effort estimate (person-days)
-- Users shall be able to add scope items to projects.
+- Components shall not be shared across multiple scope items (one-to-many relationship).
-- Users shall be able to provide effort estimates for each scope item.
+- Users shall be able to add, edit, and remove components within a scope item using inline component management.

+#### 4.2.4 Effort Estimation and Derivation Rules
+- **Component-Level Efforts**: Each component shall have separate Technical Design and Build effort estimates.
+- **Scope Item-Level Efforts**: Each scope item shall have single values for Functional Design, SIT, and UAT efforts.
+- **Release-Level Effort Derivation**:
+  - Functional Design, Technical Design, Build, SIT, and UAT effort values shall be automatically calculated as summations of the corresponding efforts from all scope items assigned to the release.
+  - Regression Testing, Smoke Testing, and Go-Live efforts shall be manually assigned at the release level.
+- **Validation Rules**:
+  - Minimum effort value: 1 person-day
+  - Maximum effort value: 1000 person-days
+  - All required phases must have effort estimates
-- Effort estimates shall be broken down by:
+  - Effort units must be person-days (whole numbers or decimals allowed)
-  - Skill function
-  - Skill sub-function
-  - SDLC phase

-#### 4.2.3 Release Planning Rules
+#### 4.2.5 Release Planning Rules
 - The system shall enforce a rule that generally prevents more than one production go-live in a calendar month.
 - The system shall support multiple parallel releases.
 - For the MVP, there are no dependencies between releases.
 Pre-requisites for releases will be managed outside the scope of this application.